 Resources for preventing the digital world of Nineteen Eighty-Four

-Micky spoke last week at NERD Summit and is speaking today at LibrePlanet about how we, as people and as programmers, can work our way out of the digital world of Nineteen Eight-Four that we are living in.
-Rather than having about ten slides of fine print and links, we're posting resources here in this blog post.
+Micky was a keynote speaker at UMASS Amherst during the NERD Summit event and the closing keynote speaker at LibrePlanet 2019 @M.I.T.
+She spoke about how we, as people and as programmers, can work our way out of the digital world of Nineteen Eight-Four that we are living in.
+Rather than having about ten slides of fine print and links in the presentation, we are posting resources in this blog post.

-Here's a short-enough-to-write-on-a-business-card link for this page – agaric.coop/libreplanet2019 – for easier sharing these resources with others.
+Here is a short-enough-to-write-on-a-business-card link for this page – agaric.coop/libreplanet2019 – for sharing these resources with others more easily.

 Join groups that will keep you informed